urvin-compliance/caracal/README.md

 * Heading5
 * Heading6

 ### Custom Properties

-Paragraph style classes can be defined using the `style` method.
-The method accepts several optional parameters to control the rendering of text using the style.
+Custom document properties can be defined using the `custom_property` method.
+The method accepts a few required parameters to control the definition of the custom property.

 ```ruby
 docx.custom_property do